jeanbourgain8/jeanbourgain8.github.io/output/posts/Blogsite/2023-03-05-05:47:55/index.md

    Can I seek an admission by taking the examination whichever the admission board requires me, to start from Sept'23 - written/interview/both etc. ? <br>

    <p><img src="/images/JRF%20Webpage.png"></img></p><br>
-   By doing this, I can provide maximum attention <strong>towards securing a top-rank in UPSC-CSE</strong> at first and finish off the written exams (UPSC - CSE (Mains)) by Sept'23.This would also provide me more than enough time (since I have started picking up Economics only from Oct'22) to concretely establish my foundations strongly in <strong>Micro Theory - Choice, Equilibrium  & Welfare, Game Theory, Mechanism Design,  Auctions & Network Theory etc.,</strong> and fill my knowledge gaps in Econometrics & Macro Theory (emphasising on parts involving micro elements) a lot more beyond the demand levels of the ISI-JRF Exam. <br>
+   By doing this, I can provide my maximum attention <strong>towards securing a top-rank in UPSC-CSE</strong> at first and finish off the written exams (UPSC - CSE (Mains)) by Sept'23.
+This would also provide me more than enough time (since I have started picking up Economics only from Oct'22) to concretely establish my foundations strongly in <strong>Micro Theory - Choice, Equilibrium  & Welfare, Game Theory, Mechanism Design,  Auctions & Network Theory etc.,</strong> and fill my knowledge gaps in Econometrics & Macro Theory (emphasising on parts involving micro elements) a lot more beyond the demand levels of the ISI-JRF Exam. <br>
    Above all, I get to have enough time to do an in-depth analysis on some recent papers and understand the trends and directions of research more concretely.
    By getting done away with UPSC-CSE exam (securing a top-rank), I can whole-heartedly dedicate myself to research without having to worry about career planning and family at home much.
    </details>